 But I always felt that being able to program a computer, and being able to teach others how to program a Turing machine or a Register Machine does not mean that you can give a satisfying answer to the question: how does a computer work?

 From Louk Fleischhacker, my master in Philosophy of Mathematics and Technology, I learned that a satisfying answer to the question how the computer works is hard to give without understanding mathematics, without understanding what it means to compute something.
 The computer would not be possible without a fundamental idea in metamathematics: that the language of arithmetics can be constructed as mathematical structure itself and that the arithmetical and logical operations can be formalized as operations on a formal language.
 This language becomes the interface, a programming language, to the mathematical machine.
 It is not for nothing that many people answer the question what mathematics is by saying that it is a special language.
 When we make a computation we manipulate tokens according to rules that we have learned.

 There are at least two types of answers to the question how a computer works.

-There is the technical answer.
-Dennett gives a technical answer.
+There is the technical answer, of the type that Dennett gives.
 He explains in a very clear way how the register machine works by showing and teaching his students how to program the register machine.
 This machine is programmed using a very simple programming language: it has only three types of instructions.
 Step by step he explains what the machine does with the instructions.
-After he has explained how the machine can be programmed to add two numbers he asks his reader to be aware of the remarkable fact that the register machine can add to numbers without knowing what numbers are or what addition is.
-(I emphasize “without knowing” because it is a central idea in Dennett’s thinking: many creatures show intelligent behavior without knowing.)
+After he has explained how the machine can be programmed to add two numbers he asks his reader to be aware of the remarkable fact that the register machine can add two numbers without knowing what numbers are or what addition is.
+(I emphasize “without knowing” because it is a central idea in Dennett’s thinking: many creatures show intelligent behavior “without knowing”.)

 Technical answers like this never satisfied me.
 They do not explain what we exactly mean by phrases like “what the machine does”.